Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 - The main thread is a user thread.
 - The JVM remains alive as long as at least one user thread is running.
-- If the main thread terminates but other user threads exist, the JVM continues execution.
+- If the main thread terminates but other user threads exist, the JVM continues execution waiting for the user threads to be done.

 Understanding the role of the main thread is essential for reasoning about program termination and background processing.